apache/spark/dev/README_RELEASE_PROVIDER_PACKAGES.md

 cat <<EOF
 Dear Airflow community,

-I'm happy to announce that new version of Airflow Providers packages were just released.
+I'm happy to announce that new versions of Airflow Providers packages were just released.

 The source release, as well as the binary releases, are available here: